semolex/nis-python-client/README.md

 You can perform all required manipulations after receiving them: convert to JSON, check status code etc.

-Yiu also can perform call via `call` method from Client:
+You also can perform call via `call` method from Client:

 ```python
 from client import Client